Remote work has become popular in today's workspace. Almost every business utilizes this working system, from giant corporations to small startups.

 30. 54% of IT professionals believe remote work will expose the company to more security risks.

-Since remote work is powered by technology, remote workers can not work without the internet.
+OpenVpn a VPN software company said: Since remote work is powered by technology, remote workers can not work without the internet.
 However, almost everything on the internet is prone to Cyber threats.
 Interestingly, fast-growing companies and top multinational organizations are usually the targets of cyberattacks.

 These cybercriminals look to monetize these companies' classified information.
 Therefore, new and fast-growing companies must strengthen their cyber security and constantly check for loopholes if they enter the remote workspace.